There's also the currently inactive FMA the Abridged made by FullmetalForce, which can be found here

 Another possible explanation being that while Lust herself is not lustful, she is a target of other people's lust.
 Notably, Jean Havoc.

-Greed also doubles as a Noble Demon.
+Greed, who has headed in the direction of Anti-Hero as well, doubling as a Lovable Traitor and Noble Demon.
 He's going to treat his henchmen well because, after all, when word gets out that he's good to them more people will want to work for him.

 Scar, to the people who don't see him as an Anti-Hero.